jberg1980/Google-Cloud-IAM-Policy/README.md

 ## Introduction

-In this project, you'll learn how to configure Identity and Access Management (IAM) policies on Google Cloud Platform (GCP).
-IAM policies are crucial for managing access to your GCP resources.
-We'll cover setting up a GCP project, creating service accounts, assigning roles, and implementing best practices for IAM.
+In this project, I have learned how to configure Identity and Access Management (IAM) policies on Google Cloud Platform (GCP).
+IAM policies are crucial for managing access to my GCP resources.
+I will cover setting up a GCP project, creating service accounts, assigning roles, and implementing best practices for IAM.

 ## Pre-requisites